 Each type of private network is used for different tasks.
 For example:

-- A wireless VPN is one of the types of network when a user connects to a private network from anywhere on the planet.
-This approach provides a secure and convenient connection to your own internal network.
+- Wireless VPN: A wireless VPN is one of the types of networks that allows a user to connect to a private network from anywhere on the planet.
+This approach provides a secure and convenient connection to your internal network.

-- Remote access is a type of VPN that gives users the ability to use the VPN from a distance.
+- Remote Access VPN: This is a type of VPN that gives users the ability to use the VPN from a distance.
 For example, such systems are often used by companies and individuals so that their employees can connect to a VPN from a remote location.

 ADVICE!
 In addition to VPN, you can also consider another type of connection for viewing a large amount of data and files.
-Consider using cloud storage to make anyone you give edit access to can view your files, upload or modify them.
+Consider using cloud storage.
+This will enable anyone with access to view your files, upload, or modify them.
 Popular among many services are Dropbox and GoogleDrive.
-They are easy to use, their interface is simple enough to learn, and the registration does not take more than five minutes.
-In addition, cloud storage also offers protection for your data and provides all the necessary tools for work.
+They are easy to use, with a simple and easy-to-learn interface, and the registration does not take more than five minutes.
+In addition, cloud storage also protects your data and provides all the necessary tools for work.

-- Mobile.
-It’s a type of VPN that allows users to join private networks using their phone or tablet.
-This solution is often popular among companies that use mobile devices while working with their networks.
+- Mobile VPN: It’s a VPN that allows users to join private networks using their phone or tablet.
+Mobile VPN is popular among companies.
+Here workers can use their mobile devices while working with their networks simultaneously.

-- Site-to-Site is a type of VPN that connects two places, such as two offices or two networks.
-Companies or organizations in multiple locations often use this type.
+- Site-to-Site VPN: Site-to-Site VPN is a type of VPN that connects two places, such as two offices or two networks.
+Companies or organizations in multiple locations often use this type of VPN.

 What Does a VPN Protocol Mean?

 VPN protocols are the methods by which data is routed through a connection.
 There are six main types of VPN protocols.
-But before we get closer to protocols, we should deal with functional approaches to VPN.
+Let’s pause, though, and consider functional approaches to VPN.

 There are two main approaches to VPN functionality:

-- The first and more secure uses two valid protocols.
-One of them is responsible for protecting your data, and the second – for its movement through an encrypted tunnel.
+- The first and more secure is the use of two valid protocols.
+Here, one protocol protects your data, while another is responsible for its movement through an encrypted tunnel.

 Types of VPNs Protocols